danpla/dpscreenocr/doc/manual.md

 describes how to change some settings that are not available in the dpScreenOCR's interface.

-dpScreenOCR saves settings in the `~/.config/dpscreenocr/settings.cfg` file, which you can modify with any text editor.
+dpScreenOCR saves settings in the `settings.cfg` file.
+Depending on the platform, you can find it in the following directories:

+ *  Windows:

+    * Vista and newer: `%LOCALAPPDATA%\dpscreenocr`
+    * XP: `%USERPROFILE%\Local Settings\Application Data\dpscreenocr`

+    The strings within `%` are standard environment variables.
+You can copy these paths directly to the folder address bar of Explorer to open them.

+ *  Unix-like systems: `~/.config/dpscreenocr`

+You can modify the file with any text editor.
 To reset an option to the default value, remove it from the file; to reset all options, clear the file or delete it.
 Be aware that dpScreenOCR rewrites settings on exit, so make sure you close the program before making